About

 Currently, I devote part of my time to an interdisciplinary addiction and mental health care clinic, where I provide specialized care for adults and trauma-exposed work professionals, including first responders and public safety personnel grappling with work-related injuries and concurrent disorders such as PTSD, trauma, mood disorders, persistent pain, and substance use.

-I have completed training related to understanding the culture and unique therapeutic needs of trauma exposed professionals (i.e. first responders, firefighters, veterans, correctional officers, and police) and I am listed on the Wounded Warriors Canada directory of occupationally aware providers.
+I have completed training related to understanding the culture and unique therapeutic needs of trauma exposed professionals (i.e. first responders, RCMP, firefighters, veterans, correctional officers, and police officers) and I am listed on the Wounded Warriors Canada and First Responder Health directory of occupationally aware providers.

 I offer a warm, empathetic, and compassionate approach to support you in realizing your inherent strengths to work through difficult issues and develop new ways of coping.